 You can find a range of Fairtrade and WFTO products available in campus retail outlets, in department kitchens, and available to purchase through Unimarket.
-For more information on purchasing and ordering Fair Trade at UC, see here.
+See below for more information on purchasing and ordering Fair Trade at UC.

 How can I get involved?

 Each year, the UC Sustainability Office celebrates Fairtrade Fortnight (August) and World Fair Trade Day (May) with events, social campaigns and activities for our community to participate in.